The CARMON Fluidized Bed Heat Exchanger (CARMON FBX) provides a rare opportunity: a very low-risk technology with very high payoff potential.

-- The CARMON process has had multiple proof-of-concept and prototype testing, including a seventh-month long exposure in a waste-water tank.
+- The CARMON process has had multiple proofs-of-concept and prototype testing, including a seventh-month long exposure in a wastewater tank.

-Inventions can seem self-evident with ex post facto consideration and often result from looking at a problem in a different way.
-In an analogy, frying pans had been around for millennia and electricity for a century before issuance of an electric frying pan patent.
+Inventions can seem self-evident with ex post facto consideration and often result from looking at a problem differently.
+In an analogy, frying pans had been around for millennia and electricity for a century before the issuance of an electric frying pan patent.

 The work on sewage facility processes, on the other hand, made clear the critical nature of temperature for efficient, effective, and reliable performance.
 And, examining the large gap between cold-weather (which is the sizing variable) and summer performance drove home the value derived from heating wastewater treatment.

 The micro-organisms that convert ammonia and amines into nitrites are highly affected by temperature – they thrive in warmer temperatures.
 (In other words, the 'bugs like warmth.)
-Wastewater treatment plant daily capacity is rated based on the lowest performance period, e.g., the coldest water temperature periods.
-Raising that lowest temperature by three degrees Celsius will improve the biologic performance – and thus operating capacity – by over 20 percent.
+The wastewater treatment plant's daily capacity is rated based on the lowest performance period, e.g., the coldest water temperature periods.
+Raising that lowest temperature by three degrees Celsius will improve the biologic performance – and thus, operating capacity – by over 20 percent.

 A CARMON FBX system can be retrofitted to an existing facility, to increase capacity for an existing footprint, and designed into a new facility to enable the same level of performance with a smaller footprint.
 In both situations, adding a CARMON FBX system to raise the 'lowest’ operating temperature could be on the magnitude of is typically an order of magnitude less costly than building physical capacity to process cold wastewater.

-CARMON FBX enables a different model for waste-water treatment plant expansion.
-Rather than a major construction project and physical expansion, a CARMON FBX upgrade is essentially “plug-and-play’.
+CARMON FBX enables a different model for wastewater treatment plant expansion.
+Rather than a major construction project and physical expansion, a CARMON FBX upgrade is an essential “plug-and-play’.
 The key elements will be built off-site and delivered in modules.
-The heat-exchanger, itself, is essentially a ‘drop-in’ element and installation of heat transfer piping is a rapidly accomplishing engineering task.
+The heat-exchanger, itself, is essentially a ‘drop-in’ element, and the installation of heat transfer piping is a rapidly accomplishing engineering task.

-CARMON is suitable for fixed facilities with near-by water bodies and much of the built environment is near water bodies.
-For example, many box retail stores, strip malls, industrial facilities and hotels were built with storm-water catchment ponds that CARMON FBX enables leveraging as a heat sink to absorb HVAC and refrigeration heat.
+CARMON is suitable for fixed facilities with near-by water bodies, and much of the built environment is near water bodies.
+For example, many box retail stores, strip malls, industrial facilities, and hotels were built with storm-water catchment ponds that CARMON FBX enables leveraging as a heat sink to absorb HVAC and refrigeration heat.
 The pond surface works for free as it naturally exchanges heat with the environment 24/7/365.
-Using a pond or engineered water feature for HVAC and refrigeration is well known and many decades old – however, biofouling challenges have limited such applications and has even led to replacing such systems with cooling towers.
+Using a pond or engineered water feature for HVAC and refrigeration is well known and many decades-old – however, biofouling challenges have limited such applications.
+They have even led to replacing such systems with cooling towers.
 The CARMON FBX offers an industrially robust way to use a self-cleaning stainless steel heat exchanger to transfer HVAC and refrigeration heat to biologically active water.

 Dependent on the specific situation, CARMON FBX could offer a 30-50% reduction in HVACR energy requirements through leveraging water bodies as heat sinks.
 The system will also reduce ambient noise (no cooling fans), HVACR equipment footprints, and maintenance requirements.
 Dependent on the specific installation, a CARMON FBX HVACR installation could help address water pollution challenges (such as nitrogen runoff into a pond).